Skip to content

 Levenberg-Marquardt

 Damped Gauss-Newton with adaptive regularization — more robust than pure GN when the Jacobian is ill-conditioned or the initial guess is far from the solution.
+The step adds a damping term \(\mu \ge 0\) to the normal equations:

 use numeris::optim::{least_squares_lm, LmSettings};